aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/layoutslide/_index.md

 ```

 Returns true if there exists at least one slide that depends on this layout slide.
-Read-only boolean.
+Read-only  boolean .

 **Returns:**
 boolean